 However, I have my standards.
 I like my ladies to have character, originality and a bit of attitude.
 All earnest qualities that Female Shepard Number 5 completely lacks.
 Frankly, if I saw her in a locker room, I'd glaze over and move on, in search of more interesting entries for my Filofax of Filth.
 She's just so utterly bland.

-that female Shepard will be shown to the world.
+This is the first time that female Shepard will be shown to the world.
 The real world.
 It'll be the first time she's used for marketing campaigns, advertisements and, in my wildest dreams, adorning the box itself.
 Think about it – this will be the first in a long time that such a well-written, kick-ass female hero will be brought into the spotlight – merited not for the size of her dirty pillows and the tightness of her tramp-stamp jeans, but for her ability to dominate the battlefield, unite humanity, and stand up in the face of intergalactic adversity.
 So it breaks my heart that the mass public have gone for such the wishy washy, Barbie faced personality vacuum that is Shep 5.

 The modern day world is already so much more culturally diverse than yester-year, so why don't future representations reflect this?
 Isn't it about time that the cliché of a blonde-haired, blue-eyed pin-up was phased out?